Plagiarism policy

 Editors' responsibility

-The editors of the Agrarian Bulletin of the Black Sea region are fully responsible for the decision to publish the articles in the journal and are guided by this publication policy, defined by the editorial board and enshrined in the requirements of the legislation applicable in case of defamation, copyright infringement and plagiarism.
+The editors of the Agrarian Bulletin of the Black Sea Littoral region are fully responsible for the decision to publish the articles in the journal and are guided by this publication policy, defined by the editorial board and enshrined in the requirements of the legislation applicable in case of defamation, copyright infringement and plagiarism.
 To make the decision to publish the material, the editor has the right to consult with the deputy editor and other members of the editorial board and reviewers.
 Editors should evaluate the material based solely on its intellectual content, regardless of race or nationality, gender, sexual orientation, religious beliefs, ethnic origin, citizenship or political beliefs of the authors.
 Editors have no right to disclose any information about submitted material to anyone other than authors, reviewers, and prospective reviewers, and in certain cases members of the journal's editorial board.

 In addition, editors should ensure that the process of blind review is fair, without revealing the identity of the author or team of reviewers and vice versa.
 In evaluating the material submitted for publication, editors, in addition to applying the standard requirements for evaluating an article, the quality of its presentation and its scientific value, should make sure that the material can cause minimal ethical harm.
 Editors should determine whether the positive contribution of the article outweighs the level of ethical harm that this study may cause in each case.